Taking the first step in your career is a big deal.

 How many of these skills do you have?

-Do you help your friends or at home?
-You are helpful and a good team player
+Do you have hobbies or interests outside of school?
+You are well rounded and a good team player.

 A GUIDE TO APPRENTICESHIP APPLICATIONS